-Grade 1: students in first grade may be referred for gifted identification in September (for entrance in January) OR in January (for entrance the following September).
+Grade 1: students in first grade may be referred for gifted identification in January (for entrance the following September).

-Students new to the district in all grades: may be referred EITHER in September (for entrance in January) OR in January (for entrance the following September).
+Students new to the district in grades 2-8: may be referred in October (for entrance in January) or in January (for entrance the following September).

 What happens during the referral and identification process?

 Referral: Students are referred for gifted program evaluation by school personnel or parents.
-At the middle school level, all that is required to start the referral process is an e-mail to the gifted program coordinator Joan Glass at firstname.lastname@example.org.
-In grades 1-5, the parent, teacher, or other school staff member should send an e-mail request to the school assistant principal.
+In grades 1-8, the parent, teacher, or other school staff member should send an e-mail request to the school assistant principal.

-Student Evaluation: A profile is developed for each referred student that includes scores on the following criteria: two creative writing prompts, Developmental Reading or Teachers College (Fountas & Pinnell) Reading Assessment (elementary students), Degrees of Reading Powers (DRP) test (middle school students), the Otis-Lennon-School-Ability Test (OLSAT), Renzulli Scales (completed by teacher(s)).
+Student Evaluation: A profile is developed for each referred student that includes scores on the following criteria: one creative writing prompts, Developmental Reading , Degrees of Reading Powers (DRP) test, F&P, the Otis-Lennon-School-Ability Test (OLSAT), Renzulli Scales.
 Parents may submit additional assessments and student work but they will be ancillary.